purdue-cs503-spring22/Lab1/README.md

-# Lab0: Getting Acquainted with XINU
+# Lab1: Process management and scheduling

 See xinu-setup.html for Xinu setup.

-See lab0.html for lab handout.
+See lab1.html for lab handout.